-Highland Training is a coaching and consulting business for endurance and ultra endurance athletes.
-Training programs are for all athletes, from novice to elite, who are interested in improving their athletic performance, strength and fitness for endurance and ultra-endurance sports.
+Highland Training was founded in 2008.
+We are a coaching and consulting business for endurance and ultra endurance athletes.
+We provide programs are for all athletes, from novice to elite, who are interested in improving their athletic performance, strength and fitness for endurance and ultra-endurance events.

 Mike Schultz, CSCS, CPT, is the head coach and founder of Highland Training.
 He brings more than 17 years of racing and training experience from national endurance and ultra-endurance events, from 100 mile off road and 24 hour solo cycling events, to road and cross country mountain events.
 He is certified with the National Strength and Conditioning Association (NSCA) as a Strength and Conditioning Specialist (CSCS), Personal Trainer (CPT) and with USA Cycling as a Certified Coach.
 Mike also holds a Bachelor’s degree from Robert Morris University.